kanryu/qlanguageselector/README.md

 ## Summary

-This library provides a mechanism for applications to make language changes by users.
+QLanguageSelector provides a mechanism for applications to make language changes by users.

 Each language is registered as a child QAction menu of QMenu specified.